glimpse-editor/glimpse-editor.github.io/content/about.md

 If you are using a Linux build from a third party source that we do not directly support (such as AUR or your distribution's package repositories) then it is unlikely because there may be package and file name conflicts.
 You should ask the people responsible for maintaining those packages for confirmation and any help you might need.

+We plan to assist Linux and BSD distribution maintainers by fixing problems that would require them to mark other packages as conflicts in order to distribute Glimpse Image Editor.
+You can track progress in this issue: [#320](https://github.com/glimpse-editor/Glimpse/issues/320)

 [Return to top](#contents)

 ## Are you going to publish this for my favorite Linux distribution? {#are-you-going-to-publish-this-for-my-favorite-linux-distribution}
 You can see all the Linux installation methods we are aware of for Glimpse Image Editor on [our downloads page](/downloads/).

-We already publish builds on [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) and [the Snap Store](https://snapcraft.io/glimpse-editor).
+We already publish our own stable builds on [Flathub](https://flathub.org/apps/details/org.glimpse_editor.Glimpse) and [the Snap Store](https://snapcraft.io/glimpse-editor).

 You can also install our latest development snapshot as an [AppImage](https://appimage.github.io/Glimpse-Image-Editor/).

 All other installation mechanisms for Linux are considered "community supported".
 That means we do not have any say about how they are built, packaged or maintained.
 We link to them, but if you raise bug tickets with us we may direct you back to those sources instead.

 We recommend Linux/BSD distribution package maintainers mark `gimp` and `glimpse` packages as conflicts for the time being.
 We intend to resolve those conflicts in Glimpse Image Editor 0.3.0 (expected July 2021) by standardizing on the `glimpse-editor` command, updating the manual pages and refactoring `libgimp` to `libglimpse`.
-You can track progress here: [#7](https://github.com/glimpse-editor/Glimpse/issues/7)
+You can track progress here: [#320](https://github.com/glimpse-editor/Glimpse/issues/320)

 [Return to top](#contents)